ram6ler/function-tree/README.md

 # function_tree

-A library for parsing and evaluating mathematical functions built from strings.
+A library for parsing and evaluating numerical functions built from strings.

 ## Usage